syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates whether to enable keyboard support for TreeView actions like nodeSelection, nodeEditing, nodeExpand, nodeCollapse, nodeCut and Paste.
+Gets or sets a value that indicates whether to enable the keyboard support for TreeView actions like nodeSelection, nodeEditing, nodeExpand, nodeCollapse, nodeCut and Paste.